sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

     ![](/images1/editbackendpool.png)

-1. Once the Backend pools is edited, you will see the notification that says **Successfully added rule collection**, as shown below.
+1. Once the Backend pools are edited, you will see the notification that says **Successfully added rule collection**, as shown below.

      ![](/images/image309.png)

- 1. Navigate back to home page and search for **Application Firewall Policies (1)** from search bar and select it **(2)**.
+ 1. Navigate back to the home page and search for **Application Firewall Policies (1)** from the search bar and select it **(2)**.

       ![](images1/firewallpolicies.png)

- 1. Click on **firewallpolicy** under Web Application Firewall page and click on **Associated Application gateways** under Settings from Application Gateway WAF policy page.
+ 1. Click on **firewallpolicy** under Web Application Firewall page and click on **Associated Application gateways** under Settings from the Application Gateway WAF policy page.

      ![](/images1/firewallpolicy.png)